nfcd/compGeo/README.md

 `import matplotlib.pyplot as plt`

 ## Current state
-Currently, six chapters are published.
-Upcoming chapters are: stress (Ch.
-7), strain (Ch.
+Currently, seven chapters are published.
+Upcoming chapters are: strain (Ch.
 8), elasticity (Ch.
 9), and the inversion problem (Ch.
 10).